 21st Century Cures Act

-The 21st Century Cures Act requires all states to use Electronic Visit Verification (EVV) for Medicaid personal care and home health care services or risk a loss of federal Medicaid matching dollars.
-The Cures Act requires states to implement EVV by January 1, 2020, for personal care services and January 1, 2023, for home health care services.
+The 21st Century Cures Act requires all states to implement Electronic Visit Verification (EVV) for Medicaid personal care and home health care services.
+The Cures Act requires states to implement EVV by January 1, 2020, for personal care services and by January 1, 2023, for home health care services.
+Failure to meet these deadlines puts states at risk of losing federal Medicaid matching dollars.